 You can become a member byfilling out the Membership application below.
 We respect your privacy and do not tolerate spam and will never sell, rent, lease or give away your information (name, address, email, etc.) to any third party.

-Membership Annual Dues are $35.
-If you prefer to pay by check, please make it out to Cow Hollow Association and mailed to:
+Membership Annual Dues are $45 per household.
+If you prefer to pay by check, please make it out to Cow Hollow Association and mail to:

 If there is a specific neighborhood issue of concern to you, begin by contacting CHA to learn whether we are already aware of or working on the issue and for advice on contacting City government and other recommended steps.

 As a CHA member, you will receive emails from CHA alerting you to important issues and deadlines and letting you know how to get involved — usually by writing a short email or letter or by attending a public hearing.

 In addition to active CHA membership, CHA offers several other ways to get involved/

 CHA occasionally designates a member to serve as the CHA’s liaison to the key agencies and groups that are handling a specific issue, such as: